Airbus A380 wing checks extended to entire fleet

 Airbus and Boeing invested heavily in their newest models, which reflect a divergence of strategy over the $100 billion jetliner market.
 Boeing bet on lighter planes to save fuel and open new long-haul routes, while Airbus initially put its faith in larger jets to meet steep traffic growth.

-Airbus later began developing the carbon-fibre A350 to compete with the hot-selling 787, while Boeing is also updating its 747 jumbo to challenge the A380.
-Airbus has said it aims to deliver 30 of the double-deckers this year.
+Airbus later began developing the carbon-fiber A350 to compete with the hot-selling 787, while Boeing is also updating its 747 jumbo to challenge the A380.
+Airbus has said it aims to deliver 30 of the double-deckers this year. ($1 = 0.7552 euros)

 (Additional reporting by Victoria Bryan in Frankfurt; Editing by Geert De Clercq and Jane Merriman)